What are Cluster Flies?

 Cluster Flies (Pollenia Rudis), also known as Attic Flies, are those large, sluggish and noisy flies you find clustered in large numbers around your windows on warm sunny days in the winter and spring.

 The cluster fly is a parasite of earthworms, and in the spring and summer they breed outdoors in fields and lawns.
 They are usually a larger problem for those living in rural and suburban areas due to larger grassy areas which favor higher earthworm populations.
 Cluster flies eat flower nectar and not interested in human food, garbage, feces, animal carcases, livestock or manure.
+They are not a sign of unsanitary conditions if you discover them in your home or business.

 Cluster flies, like the Asian lady beetle, western conifer seed bug and the boxelder bug, overwinter (hibernate).
 And while most spend the winter outside in and on fence posts, under stones, and in other protected places, they will overwinter in homes and buildings from late fall through early spring.
 They prefer warm secluded parts like attics and wall voids.
 On warm sunny winter days these insects may awaken in a confused state thinking it is spring.
 Once active in the winter or spring, they are a nuisance day and night, found buzzing and congregating at windows and lamps as they try to return outdoors to nature.